hominee/dyer/README.md

 ## Real-browser Customization

-For each feeded [Task], `dyer` will fake a [Profile] and combines them into a [Request] to satisfy the requirement of the target site.
-By means of powerful `ffi` interface of and web assemble of rust, intergration is not hard.
+It is disabled by default, but As you wish you can enable it by specifying [`ArgProfile`].
+In general, for each feeded [Task], `dyer` will fake a [Profile] and combines them into a [Request] to meet the requirement of the target site.
+By means of [ `ffi` ] interface of and web assemble of rust, combination with javascript or python script may do you a favor hopefully.

 ## Signal Handling